 The W in the French Quarter marries urban chic with traditional Vieux Carré architecture in a fabulous location, the best of all worlds.
 Spacious rooms themed jazz or tarot are decked out in bold art and niceties like Bliss spa products and uber comfy bedding.
 The central pool is a chill lounge scene.
 You'll want to sit a spell at the bar at SoBou, the latest venture from the Commander's Palace branch of the Brennan family.
 Bar chef Laura Bellucci concocts brilliant craft cocktails using fresh herbs, tinctures and homemade bitters.
 Move into the dramatically lit dining room for chef Byron Halliburton's playful menu of modern Creole bites.

 Recommended for Best Hotels because: The W brand speaks to the hip visitor who wants a contemporary setting and access to the French Quarter.

 Although the Roosevelt is gorgeous year-round, during the holiday season it's especially breathtaking.
-From December 3 through January 4, the vast marble lobby becomes a winter wonderland with 44 Christmas trees, 135,572 lights, 3,328 feet of winter branches 2,200 glass ornaments, and 698 hand tied bows.
+From early December into the New Year, the vast marble lobby becomes a winter wonderland with 44 Christmas trees, 135,572 lights, 3,328 feet of winter branches 2,200 glass ornaments, and 698 hand tied bows.
 Defining luxury in the city since the early 1900s, the property is a cushy retreat, with 504 well appointed rooms and suites as well as an upmarket spa.
 Have a drink in the iconic Sazerac Bar, take a spin on the dance floor in the Fountain Lounge and plan for some Italian cuisine at Domenica Restaurant onsite.